medevice-users/advocacy/amanda.markdown

 > have the right to choose their device companies, *and I chose Medtronic*.
 > I am only 35 years old, and will likely have an ICD for the rest of my
 > life.
 And I will not hesitate in the future to choose whichever company
-> will offer me safety, reliability, *and direct access to my interrogation= s
+> will offer me safety, reliability, *and direct access to my interrogation s
 > . * It's my data, my device, my body, and my future. *Medtronic should
 > not stand in the way of my ability to take care of myself.*